World Schools Style debate: Reply speeches

-World Schools Style debates include an additional speech from each team, called the reply speech (sometimes known as the "right of reply").
-This is a short, four-minute speech given by either the first or second speaker from the team, and presented in the opposite speaking order to the rest of the debate (i.e. the Opposition deliver the first reply speech, followed by the Proposition).
-The roles of the reply speech are to:
+World Schools Style debates include an additional speech from each team called the reply.
+This is a short, four-minute speech given by either the first or second speaker from the team, and presented in the opposite speaking order to the rest of the debate (i.e. the Opposition delivers the first reply speech, followed by the Proposition).
+The functions of the reply speech are to: